tsipkens/atems/README.md

 The submodule is not necessary for any of the scripts or methods included with this code.

+Additional dependencies are required for use of the **carboseg** component of this program, including a copy of Python.
+See the appropriate section [below](#-cnn-segmentation-and-carboseg-seg_carboseg) for more information.

 # Getting started

 ### Load images